Lifetime Arts is pleased to announce the launch of Catalyzing Creativity, a major Creative Aging initiative for New York City.

 Catalyzing Creativity, a two-year, city-wide initiative is generously supported by the Fan Fox and Leslie R. Samuels Foundation’s Healthy Aging Program.
 It will build the capacity of selected NYC senior service organizations to develop and sustain new arts learning programs that address the needs and interests of today’s older adults (60+).
 This multi-phased initiative includes informational webinars and a series of FREE live training workshops across the city.

 Organizations that complete the training will have the opportunity to apply for a $7,500 grant to seed new Creative Aging programs.
 Up to ten organizations will receive grants and the technical assistance necessary to design and implement up to three projects.
-Each project must include at least 8 sessions, plus a culminating event – and serve between 10 and 20 older adults.
+Each project must include at least 8 sessions, plus a culminating event – and serve at least 10 older adults.
 Projects can begin as early as the fall of 2017 and continue through 2018.

 The initiative has the following goals: